Foreign Exchange Guide to Thailand

 Thai baht (THB) in the markets

 The value of the baht in relation to its Asian peers is of paramount importance to Thailand given that exports account for 60% of the country’s economy.
-By December 8th, the baht’s year-to-date gain of 9.8% against the dollar matched that of the Malaysian ringgit, however it represented a significant outperformance against the currencies of other manufacturing hubs in the region, including the Chinese yuan, which had gained only 4.8%, and the Philippine peso, which had weakened by 1.8%.
+Between January ’17 and the end of February ’18, the baht gained nearly 14% against the dollar, more or less matching the gain of the Malaysian ringgit, but significantly outperforming the currencies of other manufacturing hubs in the region, including the Chinese yuan, which gained only 10% within the same period, and the Philippine peso and Indonesian rupiah, which both lost value.
 An outperforming baht dents Thailand’s export competitiveness.

 Taxi's are available everywhere, just when getting in make sure the meter is set to THB35 to avoid being made to pay extra.Getting around in Tuc-Tuc's is part of the experience but can get annoying as the driver may often try to take you to shops on the way.
 Just negotiate a fare before jumping in, don't pay until you arrive, and be prepared to jump out and take another one if they go to a shop and refuse to leave until you check it out or buy something.